wuchen1106/g4sim/README.md

 3. Your work directory has been created.
 Work direcotories should be put under "/path/to/g4sim/WorkDirectory".
-There is a default one and you can just create your own following it.
+There is a template.
+You can just create your own following it.
+Remember to change "MYG4SIMSUBROOT" in "setenv.sh" to the directory name you created.
+The simplest way is ``$ cp -r Template Default``.
+By default it can work.

 4.	g4sim basic environment is set already.
 If not, go to your work directory and `source env.sh`